KyleMurleyIBM/waterwaze/README.md

 Repository for 2021 Intern Challenge

-# Running the program

-Step 1: Clone the repo

-Step 2: Once inside the repo,
+# App Prototype

+To look at the app, go to the frontend folder and view its README.md

+# App Designs

+Designs and ideas for the app are located in the designs and planning folders

 # Link to Youtube Video